alexsave/dweets/textedit/README.md

 }
 ```

-# Font Size
+## Font Size

-This one is unchanged from the original dweet comment
+This one is unchanged from the original dweet comment.

 ```js
 x.font = '2cm a';